metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 - Its **Address** field matches the **Collection Mint** parameter.
 - Its **Verified** field is set to `false`.
 It will be set to `true` during the transaction but the Bubblegum program requires that the initial value for this field is `false`.

+Also note that, just like in the **Mint V1** instruction, creators can verify themselves by signing the transaction and adding themselves as remaining accounts.

 {% dialect-switcher title="Mint a Compressed NFT to a Collection" %}
 {% dialect title="JavaScript" id="js" %}